andrius-siup/gym-app/README.md

 * All buttons works and opening forms like as should.
 * All social media icons opening new blank page.
 * Timetable hover on each row, help the user easy to see what is on it.
-* All three forms Sign In, Sign up and Contact Us has requirement fill all fields before submiting.
+* All three forms Sign In, Sign up and Contact Us has requirement fill all fields before submited.

 # Deployment